-Only ISOExceptions at Top Level (Section 3.4 of the SecSafe document).
-The exceptions of type ISOException are used in JAVA CARD to signal error conditions to the outside environment (the smart card terminal).
+Only ISOExceptions at Top Level (Sect.
+3.4 of the SecSafe document).
+The exceptions of type ISOException are used in Java Card to signal error conditions to the outside environment (the smart card terminal).
 Such an exception results with a specific APDU (Application Protocol Data Unit) carrying an error code being sent back to the card terminal.
-To avoid leaking out the information about error conditions inside the applet, a well written JAVA CARD applet should only throw exceptions of type ISOException at top level.
+To avoid leaking out the information about error conditions inside the applet, a well written Java Card applet should only throw exceptions of type ISOException at top level.

 No X Exceptions at Top Level.
 Due to its complexity, the first property is proposed to be decomposed into simpler subproperties.
-Such properties say that certain exceptions are not thrown, including most common NullPointerException, ArrayIndexOutOfBoundsException, or NegativeArraySizeException.
+Such properties say that certain exceptions are not thrown, including most common ones (e.g., Null-PointerException).
 A special case of this property is the next one.

 Well Formed Transactions.
-This property consists of three parts, which say, respectively: do not start a transaction before committing or aborting the previous one, do not commit or abort a transaction without having started any, and do not let the JAVA CARD Runtime Environment close an open transaction.
-The JAVA CARD specification allows only one level of transactions, i.e., there is no nesting of transactions in JAVA CARD.
-As we show later, this property can be expressed in terms of disallowing JAVA CARD'S TransactionException.
+This property consists of three parts, which say, respectively: do not start a transaction before committing or aborting the previous one, do not commit or abort a transaction without having started any, and do not let the Java Card Runtime Environment close an open transaction.
+The Java Card specification allows only one level of transactions, i.e., there is no nesting of transactions in Java Card.
+As we show later, this property can be expressed in terms of disallowing Java Card's TransactionException.